yagnesh2003/Youtube-Analysis/README.md

 Before running the project, ensure you have the following:

 ## Google API Key: Obtain your API key from Google Cloud Console by creating an account and enabling the YouTube API v3.
+Install the required libraries using `pip install google-api-python-client`.

 Python Environment: Set up a virtual environment in your IDE and install required dependencies listed in requirements.txt.
 Installation Steps
 Obtain API Key: